Skip to content

 Ensure tokens have minimal required permissions:

-• GitHub: repo scope for private repos, or public_repo for public repos
+• GitHub: repo scope for private repos, public_repo for public repos

 • GitLab: read_repository permission